 - One World 365 – Aims to make travel meaningful through worldwide options for volunteering and offshore temporary holiday jobs.

-- American Hiking Society – The organisation runs volunteer vacations in the form of trail building projects in the US.
+- American Hiking Society – The organization runs volunteer vacations in the form of trail building projects in the US.

 - Go Voluntouring – A user-friendly search engine for volunteer abroad projects culled from a variety of organizations.